ProtopiaTech/workshop-apim-en/apimanagement-4.md

 API Management can be configured for response caching - this can significantly reduce API latency, bandwidth consumption, and web service load for data that does not change frequently.

-- Using the original Azure Management portal - set a caching Policy on the RandomColor API call
+Using the Azure Management portal - set a caching Policy on the RandomColor API call
-  - Set a caching duraction of 15 seconds
+  - Set a caching duration of 15 seconds
   - Simple caching configuration is not yet implemented in the Azure Management portal - we see shall see later how it can be done using policy expressions

 ![](Images/APIMEnableCaching.png)